Vrnograč Castle: History

 The castle is first mentioned in written sources in 1264, in a charter issued by Hungarian king Bela IV, who as a token of his gratitude, gifted the feudal lands of Topusko, Podzvizd and Vrnograč to Brothers Kreščić.
-In 1456, Hungarian king Ladislav allowed the successors of the Kreščić tribe to built fortresses in Podzvizd and Vrnograč.
+In 1456, Hungarian king Ladislav allowed the successors of the Kreščić tribe to build fortresses in Podzvizd and Vrnograč.
 While Podzvizd was built as a fortification, Vrnograč was built as a fortified castle of a pre-renneisance style.

 After 1553 the castle changed hands from Austro Hungarians to Ottoman multiple times.
 In 1580, by the definition of Austrian war council, Podzvizd and Vrnograč were destroyed.

 In 1636 the Ottoman army rebuilt the walls of Vrnograč and stationed 100 soldiers inside.
 A wooden Mosque was built near the entrance into the city itself.

 In 1696 Adam Baćan conquered Vrnograč, and in 1697 it was yet again returned to the Ottomans.
 The retinue in the fort was under the authority of the captain.
 This retinue, in the first half of the XVIII century had 100 soldiers, 2 large and 2 small cannons.
 The fort was abandoned in 1840.